 Lever has since passed away, in March of ’17.
 But Burgess continues to maintain The ChameleonsVox – which brings me to the heart of this post.

 I’ve actually seen the Chameleons proper at a little club in Santa Clara, CA called One Step Beyond (long since vanished), back when “Strange Times” was released.
 But rules and tech were different in the ’80s, so despite my best wishes, I could never hope to share anything from that distant era.
-So I’ve got the next best thing.
+This pair of Vox performances is the next best thing.

 Of the two shows, the Regent clips are of superior quality.
 Unfortunately, the captures are incomplete, for reasons I’ve forgotten.
 Featured are two of my favorite efforts, the measured haunt and brood of “Swamp Thing” and the energetic elation of “Up the Down Escalator.”
 These clips rightly capture the shimmery guitarwork, spatial atmospherics, and bellowing vocals that Burgess is known for.